webcomponents/slush-element/README.md

     ```
 [?]
 What do you want to use?
 [?]
+What's the GitHub repository?
+[?]
 What's your GitHub username?
 [?]
 What's the name of your element?
 [?]
 How would you describe the element?
 [?]
 Do you want to include lifecycle callbacks?
 [?]
 Do you want to include some useful Gulp tasks?
+[?]
+What is the version of your web component?
 [?]
 What is the author name?
 [?]
 What is the author email?
     ```